 Applicants to the Master of Science in Data Science (MSDS) program must earn an undergraduate degree prior to the start of the summer term in which the program starts.
 Applicants with a three-year or four-year undergraduate degree from an accredited institution are eligible to apply.

 A specific undergraduate major or program of study is not required.
-DSI students come from a variety of undergraduate backgrounds, including economics, statistics, engineering, computer science, math, hospitality management, and history, to name a few.
+Students come from a variety of undergraduate backgrounds, including economics, statistics, engineering, computer science, math, hospitality management, and history, to name a few.

 A common knowledge base is essential, however.
 Students must complete each of the following prerequisites prior to the start of the summer term in which the program starts.